kimberly-amador/Multimodal-mRS90-Outcome-Prediction/README.md

-# Functional Stroke Outcome Prediction from 4D CTP and Clinical Metadata
+# A cross-attention-based deep learning approach for predicting functional stroke outcomes using 4D CTP imaging and clinical metadata
-[MedIA 2024 Submission] Official implementation for the paper "A cross-attention-based deep learning approach for predicting functional stroke outcomes using 4D CTP imaging and clinical metadata"
+[MedIA 2024 Submission] Official implementation for the paper with reference number MEDIA-D-24-00425.

 </div>